tom-kitak/multiplayer-quiz-app/README.md

 Add your own name (do not add the names for others!) to the section below.

 ## Description of project
+We have made a quizzz application.
+This application consists of a game with 2 possible game modes.
+First of all you can play single player.
+In this game mode you will try to beat your own high score by answering the questions right and as quick as possible.
+The other game mode is multiplayer.
+In multiplayer you will compete against different players to get the highest score out of the players in your lobby.
+The goal of the game is to have fun and become a bit more aware of our energy usage.

 ## Group members